-It has never been officially confirmed by the leader himself, or by the secretive North Korean government.
-In addition, over the years numerous reports, which do not corroborate, have been published.
+It has never been officially confirmed by the leader himself, or by the secretive North Korean government, however, over the years a number of reports, which do not corroborate, have been published of a Korean boy attending school in Bern that some think was Kim Jung Un, the North Korean leader.

-However the idea is compelling.
-Switzerland’s quiet safety and neutrality make it a good place for a paranoid dictator to send his children.
+The idea is compelling.
+Switzerland’s quiet safety and neutrality make it a natural choice of place for a paranoid dictator to send his children.

 Here is what is known.